Beetroot and Sweet Potato Salad

 • Bake at 400 degrees Fahrenheit for 30 minutes, then flip the sweet potatoes and beets in their pans and continue to bake for an additional 20 minutes or until they’re fork-tender and slightly caramelized around the edges.

-• Allow the sweet potatoes and beets to cool to room temperature, then add them to a large mixing bowl along with the arugula and salad dressing.
+• Allow the sweet potatoes and beets to cool to room temperature, then add them to a large mixing bowl along with the salad greens, toasted pecans, and dressing.

-• Mix gently but thoroughly to ensure all the salad components are coated in dressing.
+• Mix gently but thoroughly to ensure all the salad components are coated in dressing before serving.

 Notes